 Rojo Sangre (2004)

-Paul Naschy stars in a personal rant, with some wonderful horror trappings.
+Paul Naschy stas in a self-reflexive horror film about an aging, forgotten actor.
 Media Blasters/Fangoria R1 USA DVD release.

 The Film

-Pablo Thevenet (Paul Naschy) is an aging actor, famous in the past, he now finds himself auditioning for an advertisment; but he finds that status means nothing if most of the people you meet were not born during your peak.
-Returning to his agent, Thevenet is forced to accept the only other job offer going, to play a doorman entertainer at a luxury club, dressing up each night as a famous historical character.
-The sinister club owner Mr. Reficul (spell it backwards) offers him a lucrative deal, and curiously, a walking-cane containing a concealed sword.
-Thevenet signs the contract, and all hell is let loose.
-Pissed off by the modern trend of silicone packed models becoming award-winning actresses, and the tabloid television culture, Thevenet seeks his bloody revenge - dressed as Gilles de Rais and Jack the Ripper he mercilessly kills a series of celebrity couples, as well as his lazy agent.
-Out of the blue he is contacted by a mysterious film producer, and finds himself shooting snuff films.
-Ultimately though, the truth comes back to Thevenet and he learns the risk of messing with the Devil, he has sold his very soul....
+Pablo Thevenet (Paul Naschy) is an aging actor, famous in the past, he now finds himself auditioning for an advertisment; but soon realises that status means nothing if most of the people you meet were not born during your peak.
+Returning to his agent Thevenet is forced to accept the only other job offer going, to play a doorman entertainer at a luxury club, dressing up each night as a famous historical character.
+The sinister club owner Mr. Reficul offers him a lucrative deal and curiously, a walking-cane containing a concealed sword.
+Thevenet signs the contract and all hell is let loose - pissed off by the modern trend of silicone packed models becoming award-winning actresses, and the tabloid television culture, Thevenet seeks his bloody revenge - dressed as Gilles de Rais and Jack the Ripper he mercilessly kills a series of celebrity couples, as well as his lazy agent...

-Rojo Sangre sucessfully transitions between social satire, and a splendid horror film.
-Naschy's revolt against the celebrity culture will find many supporters, similarly his dislike of the glut of modern awards shows - an awards statue is even used as a murder weapon in one sequence.
-The film is also very personal, Naschy as a once famous, aging actor, has suffered many of the problems that face his character - struggling to find work, being overlooked, ignored, forgotten.
-It also works as a horror film, a modern take on the Faustian pact.
-Pacing is solid throughout, and the finalé is fitting.
-Fortunately, Naschy's script avoids too much self-reference to his own film heritage, a tempting, but rarely sucessful path.
-The only negative in the script comes from the brief dive into snuff movies, possibly an failed attempt to combine reality TV shows with the porn industry - either one individually would have been fitting for satire, but a satirical take on snuff movies doesn't exactly mean very much.
-The curious detail of Thevenet's mudered daughter is brushed over a couple of times, but could have used more development, or being removed from the script.
+Naschy's script sucessfully transitions between a very personal story, social satire and a splendid horror film.
+The personal elements are perhaps the most effective because Naschy has suffered many of the problems that face his character - struggling to find work, being overlooked, ignored and forgotten - commendably, he does not make this a wallow in self-pity and several other characters in similar situations appear during the film.
+Naschy's revolt against the celebrity culture will find many supporters, particularly in his disdain of the glut of modern awards shows - an awards statue is even used as a murder weapon in one sequence.
+As a horror film, a neat blend of Faustian pact and revenge slasher film provides a number of bloody highlights that although in a tribute to some of Naschy's earlier roles, do not become bogged down with self-referencing.
+Pacing is solid throughout and the finalé is fitting.
+The only negative in the script comes from a brief dive into the world of snuff movies, possibly an failed attempt to combine a look at reality TV shows with the porn industry - either one individually would have been fitting for satire, but a satirical take on snuff movies doesn't exactly mean very much.
+The curious detail of Thevenet's mudered daughter is brushed over a couple of times, but could have used more development or being removed from the script.

-Paul Naschy looks in fine form as Thevenet, giving one of his best performances.
-The rest of the cast are an odd mix; Miguel Del Arco is very good as the white haired Lucifer and has a sinister edge, while his assistant, trans-sexual Bibiana Fernández and their acomplice Tic-Tac (Mehn-Wai) all look fine.
-Although there are a few actors with long film pasts, notably Jose Ruiz Lifante (Martin in Spanish zombie film Living Dead at the Manchester Morgue (1974)), most of the cast have no euro-cult fame.
+Paul Naschy looks in fine form as Thevenet, giving probably his best ever performance, particularly excelling in his tear-jerking performance as the depressed actor.
+Miguel Del Arco is very good as the white haired Lucifer and has a very sinister edge, while his assistant, trans-sexual Bibiana Fernández and their acomplice Tic-Tac (Mehn-Wai) suit their parts well.
+It is perhaps a pity not to see some of Naschy's other co-stars appear in the film, the only familiar face from the era is Jose Ruiz Lifante (Martin in Spanish zombie film Living Dead at the Manchester Morgue (1974)).

 In Brief

-Any gore?
-A lot of very impressive looking gore scenes.
+Any gore or violence ?
+A number of very impressive looking gore scenes.

 The DVD